-This course addresses assessments used for eligibility, placement and curricular decisions, the special education process from pre-identification through individual program implementation, and effective collaboration and communication skills with diverse learners, families, colleagues, and community stakeholders.
-The course includes a supervised field experience.
-Prerequisite: SE310.
+This course addresses assessments used for eligibility, placement, and curricular decisions (Module A), the special education process from pre-identification through individual program implementation (Module B), and effective collaboration and communication skills with diverse learners, families, colleagues, and community stakeholders (Module C).
+The course includes a supervised field experience with a math intervention (Module D).
+Concurrent: Modules A-D Prerequisite: SE310.
 (Fall/Spring)

-SE320 Beginning American Sign Language 2 credits
+SE320 Beginning American Sign Language

-This course provides a beginning study of ASL structure and teaches ASL, a visual-gestural language, using second language teaching techniques and learning strategies.
+This course provides a beginning study of ASL structure and teaches ASL, a visualgestural language, using second language teaching techniques and learning strategies.
 American Sign Language is the sign language of the deaf community in the United States.
 This class is intended as an elective education course.
 (Fall/Spring)

-SE321 Grades K-6 Methods for Special Needs 5 credits
+SE321 Grades K-6 Methods for Special Needs